joshmanderson/serverless-background-jobs-cdk-example/README.md

 This CDK project creates:

-- SNS Topic
+- SNS Topic (jobs are sent here)
-- SQS Queue
+- SQS Queues (jobs move to the relevant SQS queue depending on the job name)
-- SQS Dead Letter Queue
+- SQS Dead Letter Queues (jobs that repeatedly fail move to the associated dead letter queue)
-- Lambda Function
+- Lambda Functions (jobs are processed here)
-- CloudWatch Alarm
+- CloudWatch Alarms (when a DLQ has > X failed jobs an alarm is triggered)

 ## Welcome to your CDK TypeScript project!